Quick Links

 aburton@aspireap.org.uk

-Andrew joined Aspire in February 2023 having served for over 20 years in mainstream and PRU/Alternative Provision (AP) settings in the UK.
+Andrew joined Aspire in February 2023, having served for over 20 years in mainstream and PRU/Alternative Provision (AP) settings in the UK.
 He began teaching in 2002 as a Modern Foreign Language teacher and gained experience as a Head of Year.
 In 2008, he moved to London and held positions of Key Stage 4 Phase Leader and Assistant Head in two mainstream secondary schools.
-In 2014, Andrew moved into AP and worked for a large multi academy trust in inner London, taking up the post of Head of School from 2015, before taking his first Headteacher role at a Local Authority maintained PRU in Staffordshire in 2018.
+Andrew moved into AP in 2014 and worked for a large multi academy trust in inner London, taking up the post of Head of School from 2015, before taking his first Headteacher role at a Local Authority maintained PRU in Staffordshire in 2018.
 His last role was as Executive Headteacher of the City of Manchester Learning Partnership, a federation of the primary and secondary PRUs in Manchester.
 This strategic role involved the redesign of the PRU/AP offer in the city and his work has meant there is now a refreshed and sustainable model for the area.
-Andrew has completed an MA in Educational Change Management and has achieved his NPQH with Ambition Institute.
-He is an Intermediate Team Teach tutor and has delivered support to mainstream Schools and PRU/APs on managing and understanding behaviour.